timescale/docs/timescaledb/tutorials/time-series-forecast.md

 a particular dataset and compare the performance to find out which is more suitable.

-We can use Python to analyze how long it takes from the Financial District to Times Square at different time periods during the day.
+You can use Python to analyze how long it takes from the Financial District to Times Square at different time periods during the day.
-We need to install various Python packages:
+You need to install these Python packages:

 ```bash
 pip install psycopg2